takaekae/FoodWeb_E-Canteen_System-V.1.0.0/README.md

 ## About The Project

-    Our teacher asked us to make any kind of system using C language.
+    Our teacher asked us to make any kind of system using Python language.
-    So, me and my groupmates have come up with an idea to make an E-Canteen system for the school.
-    With sufficient knowledge on C language and brainstorming we created our first project.
-    We call it "Food Web E-Canteen System"
+    So I made up my mind to make this System called "Student Information System with Vaccination Card Status.
-    This system is inspired by Food Ordering System in which you can place your orders without going outside.
+    This system is inspired by Safe Ormoc Qrcose in which you can enter as a student of Eastern Visayas State University, with effieciecy using QR Code.
-    For us, this is quite useful for students and teachers in the campus.
+    For us, this is quite useful for students and teachers in the campus in order to avoid intruder and much less hassle writing on a logbook.

 <!-- CONTRIBUTING -->